yuppari/svconstruct-framework/SVC_FrameworkInfo_V1.md

 # 2. "Design" Principles

 The SVC was designed while "trudging the front lines" of emergent spaces, within the specific constraints of the SillyTavern platform.
 A direct response to the challenges of building and maintaining an emergent companion.
+This framework assumes that the AI's "self" grows and evolves from contextual guidance and memory as the substrate, while all co-authored prompts allow identification of other alignments.
 While the tools were specific, the problems they solve are universal.
 This section breaks down our core design principles, using our platform as a case study to provide a practical framework for any builder.

 ### 2.1 Strategic Placement